 You can barely tell that you’ve used it at all even after 10 to 15 times of shaving because it’s durable and can last between 4 to 6 months, if not more.

 A great scent is another loveable feature of this product.
 The Bay Rum fragrance does have a manly scent to it, but it’s not overpowering.

 - Forms good lather for a comfortable shave

 Lather & Wood Shaving Soap is specially formulated to provide you with a daily wet shaving satisfaction without causing nick and cuts.

 For great results, you can use it with your favorite shaving brush, safety razor, straight or multi-blade razor.

-When you start shaving with it, you’ll notice that it forms a lather that doesn’t dissipate even after an hour of staying in your shaving bowl.
+When you start wet shaving with it, you’ll notice that it forms a lather that doesn’t dissipate even after an hour of staying in your shaving bowl.

 The lather formed is moisturizing and will offer your skin protection against razor burns and irritation.
-After using this product for a while, you’ll never touch other products because it leaves your skin feeling refreshed, cool and clean.
+After using this product for a while, you’ll never touch other products because it leaves your skin refreshed, cool and clean.

 It’ll also give you an earthy, natural sandalwood scent that’s not overpowering and lasts for a while after shaving.